9Queens/CatStealingApp/README.md

 - A faster approach exists in comments that uses parallelism, but I haven’t finalized it yet… it’s like 'light' speed fast but loses cats.
 I think i need semaphores there... (future update).

-- Each batch has its own mechanism for tracking duplicate download attempts (I use hashes of the byte arrays to ensure uniquness). failures network failures , or other errors for the entire operation (batch).
+- Each batch has its own mechanism for tracking duplicate download attempts (I use hashes of the byte arrays to ensure uniquness), general failures, network failures , or other errors for the entire operation (batch).
 Hangfire filters are used to capture the start and end of each batch operation and simultaneously append messages for failures, successes, and statistics about captured cats.

 - I still have some comments here and there intentionally, for you to better understand my approach.